oracle-livelabs/database-maa/recovery-service/on-demand-backup/on-demand-backup.md

 8. Select one of the two Backup retention period options:

-9. Retain backup per backup retention policy will create the an incremental backup
+    - Retain backup per backup retention policy will create the an incremental backup

-10. Specify long-term backup retention period will create a full backup from existing Recovery Service backups
+    - Specify long-term backup retention period will create a full backup from existing Recovery Service backups

+9. Click "Create"

 ## Task 2: Monitor the on-demand backup